zukonake/rozue/IDEAS.md

         * dark entities will have a negative effect on light
 * occasional towns and caverns
 * some source of light exists but its mostly dark
-* entities move freely or on a smaller grid
-* entities can fall down
 ### Mechanics
 * food water and light are neccesary to survive
     * survival shouldnt be a hard to sustain